fluxninja/aperture/docs/content/reference/configuration/agent.md

 <!-- vale on -->

-Port on which otel collector exposes prometheus metrics on /metrics path.
+Port on which OTel collector exposes Prometheus metrics on /metrics path.

 </dd>
 <dt>health_check_port</dt>